armory/docs/content/en/borealis/architecture-borealis.md

 title: "Project Aurora and Borealis Architecture"
 linkTitle: "Architecture"
 description: >
-  "Project Aurora and Project Borealis (Aurora/Borealis) are comprised of multiple parts that exist in your infrastructure and within Armory's hosted cloud services."
+  "Project Aurora and Project Borealis (Aurora/Borealis) are comprised of parts that exist in your infrastructure and within Armory's hosted cloud services.
+The parts that Armory hosts connect to your infrastructure and deployment target through the Remote Network Agent (RNA)."
 exclude_search: true
 weight: 10
 aliases: